seangenabe/stream-to-iterator/readme.md

 * `streamToIterator` does not return a `Promise` anymore.
 * To get an instance of the iterator, call `[Symbol.iterator]()` on the return value.
 * Call `await init()` on the returned iterator to initialize it.
 This is the equivalent of calling the removed `Promise` interface on the original function.
+* As with the new API, calling `Iterator#next` before waiting for the promise to finish will return the same value as the previous iteration.

 ```javascript
 const iterator = await streamToIterator(readable).init()